agilexrm-docs/docs/guides/AgileDialogs-DesignGuide.md

 AgileXRM process, or they could be part of a business process, that is, the execution of the dialog is a task assigned to an end-user.

-From the end-user’s perspective, a dialog is a set of questions that he/she must answer in order to perform a task.
+From the end-user's perspective, a dialog is a set of questions that he/she must answer in order to perform a task.
 Within the dialog, the user can go forward or backward in order to fulfill the required task.
 The dialog is presented to the end-user using an HTML5-based Dialog Render Engine.

-AgileDialogs Design Concepts
+## AgileDialogs Design Concepts
--

 These are the basic concepts that an AgileDialog designer must know.

 ### Dialog Model

-An AgileDialog Model is a business process drawn and configured in Envision (MS Visio), used for “holding a conversation” with an end-user.
+An AgileDialog Model is a business process drawn and configured in Envision (MS Visio), used for "holding a conversation" with an end-user.
 This process is different from other AgileXRM processes, as all the tasks are executed **synchronously** by the end-user; there are no task assignments or tasks lists involved.